 There are many reasons garage doors springs can break:

 • Wear and tear: Garage doors can last for decades and can usually make between 10,000 to 20,000 cycles – depending on the quality of the springs and proper installation – before the springs start to wear.

 • Alignment: If a door is out of alignment, the springs and cables can rub on the track or other hardware, making the springs work hard and accelerating wear and tear.

 • Rust: Neglecting to oil the garage door springs contributes to the development of rust, which can wreak havoc on any type of machinery, including springs, causing them to break long before they should.
 Excess moisture in the garage can also lead to the development of rust.

 Garage Door Spring Repair in Shelby Township, Michigan

 You can watch a do-it-yourself YouTube video on just about any topic, including how to fix your broken garage door spring.
 However, just because you can watch a pro do the work or explain it step by step, that doesn’t make this a safe do-it-yourself task.
 The repair or replacement of garage door springs must follow a careful formula that includes choosing the right type of springs and winding them the appropriate amount for security and effectiveness.

 It’s important to hire an expert to service your garage door system to ensure that the proper repair work begins with an accurate diagnosis of the problem.
 Safety is paramount, and a garage door technician understands the precautions that need to be taken during repairs and the dangers that are possible.
-Contact Superior Garage Doors for repair or emergency service for broken garage door springs in Almont, Shelby Township, Sterling Heights, and the surrounding areas.
+Contact Superior Garage Doors at any of their three locations – Almont Garage Door Repair, Shelby Township Garage Door Company, or Sterling Heights Garage Doors – for repair or emergency service of your garage door.